UCC utilizes multiple measures for recent High School (HS) and GED graduates. This means we can use HS grades or GED test scores for placement.

-Prometric: Testing Resumes June 1 by appointment only
+Prometric: By appointment only

 When you schedule your appointment, you should be prepared to provide any or all of the following information.
 Not all exam sponsors require all information, what you need to provide will vary depending on what exam you are taking.

-- Your name. - The name used to schedule your appointment must EXACTLY match the name shown on your identification.
-At a minimum, the identification must be a valid, government-issued ID that shows your name in the English alphabet, your signature and your photograph.
+- Your name. – The name used to schedule your appointment must EXACTLY match the name shown on your identification.
+At a minimum, the identification must be a valid, government-issued ID that shows your name in the English alphabet, your signature, and your photograph.

 - Your Social Security, Social Insurance or Prometric Testing I.D.
 (SP#) Number.
 Contact phone numbers – If there is a problem, we will use these numbers to reach you.
 Mailing address – Please provide the address to which you would like any paper correspondence sent.

 - Exam number and title.
 Eligibility information, if required.
 E-mail address – Once again for contact purposes, this is often the fastest and most effective means of contact.
 Many test sponsors require e-mail contact information for registration.

 DANTES Subject Standardized Tests (DSST): Currently suspended